LansingAreaRUsersGroup/lansingarearusersgroup.github.io/index.md

 The first hour of the meetup is devoted to a specific topic while the second hour is more of an open question and answer session -- or it might be a continuation of the first hour.

 ### Upcoming Meetups
-- :fire: :boom: June 12, 2017 **This meeting will be held at the [East Lansing Public Library](https://www.elpl.org)** with a presentation by [Burtch Works](http://www.burtchworks.com); an executive recruiting firm specializing in analytics and data science positions.
+- June 12, 2017 **This meeting will be held at the [East Lansing Public Library](https://www.elpl.org)** with a presentation by [Burtch Works](http://www.burtchworks.com); an executive recruiting firm specializing in analytics and data science positions.
 - July 10, 2017
 - August 14, 2017
 - September 11, 2017